acoli-repo/conll-rdf/README.md

 		* `URI` (required): Path to external ontology.
 Will be pre-loaded by the Updater and available for the whole runtime.
 		* `GRAPH` (optional): GRAPH into which the ontology should be loaded.
 If empty: `URI` is used as graph name.

 Hint: The -updates parameter can take a SPARQL-update-query as a String.
-If this String is passed on by BASH/SHELL the String must be enclosed in \`-qutoation marks (will be otherwise split into sevaral arguments)!
+If this String is passed on by BASH/SHELL the String must be enclosed in \`-qutoation marks (will be otherwise split into several arguments)!

 ### CoNLLRDFFormatter